LuuNgocLan/recipe-app-api/README.md

 `docker-compose run --rm app sh -c "python manage.py wait_for_db && python manage.py migrate"`

-when you see the DB was created successfully.
+When you see the DB was created successfully.
 Run cmd test again, it will be return passed.

 After making sure the DB migrations successfully, we continue to create test and function on user model
 - Add a feature to normalize user email